Dominion Energy: History

 Throughout the 1980s and 1990s, Dominion initiated a series of expansions into regulated and non-regulated energy businesses, both domestically and internationally.
 During that era, the company also established itself as a world-class operator of nuclear power stations.

 In 2000, Dominion bought Consolidated Natural Gas Company (CNG) of Pittsburgh, and added natural gas service to its energy delivery network in the energy-intensive markets in the Northeastern quadrant of the U.S. In 2001, Dominion bought Louis Dreyfus Natural Gas Company, adding to its natural gas delivery network.

 Dominion re-branded all of its operations in 2000 to Dominion from Virginia and North Carolina Power as well as Consolidated Gas in order to create a more unified energy company.
 In 2007, as part of another effort to refocus on core electric and gas operations, Dominion sold most of its Houston-based natural gas and oil exploration and production business for pre-tax proceeds of nearly $14 billion.
 Its onshore US oil and gas reserves were sold in separate deals to Loews Corporation and to XTO Energy, while its Gulf of Mexico reserves were sold to Eni, and its Canadian reserves were sold to two Canadian trusts.
 Dominion still retains some production areas in Appalachia, however.

-In February 2016, Dominion Resources announced that they would be acquiring Questar Corporation.
+In February 2016, Dominion Resources announced that it would be acquiring Questar Corporation.
 The acquisition was completed in September 2016.

 In 2017, Dominion Resources rebranded itself to Dominion Energy, following with a new logo.

 In January 2018, Reuters reported that Dominion Energy would be buying SCANA Corporation for $7.9 billion.; the acquisition was completed in January 2019.